Czirion/Zamia-bacterial-BGCs/README.md

 ### Make input for Phyloseq

-In `taxonomia_reads/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq`.
+In `taxonomia_reads/` use `kraken-biom` to make the `.biom` file that we need to visualize the taxonomy with Phyloseq in R. And move the resulting file to a folder named `phyloseq`:
 ~~~shell
 kraken-biom Zf_36_kraken_bracken.report Zf_37_kraken_bracken.report Zf_38_kraken_bracken.report Zf_39_kraken_bracken.report Zf_40_kraken_bracken.report Zf_41_kraken_bracken.report Zf_42_kraken_bracken.report Zf_43_kraken_bracken.report --fmt json -o Zf.biom